tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: has Acted Upon Information Element
 - Definition: Describes the bdqffdq:ActedUpon bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed about which bdqffdq:Assertions arising from the bdqffdq:DataQualityNeed would apply.
 - SubClass Of: hasInformationElement
-- Comments: Provides a relationship between bdqffdq concepts and the bdqffdq:InformationElements that are bdqffdq:ActedUpon in a Test.
+- Comments: Provides a relationship between bdqffdq: concepts and the bdqffdq:InformationElements that are bdqffdq:ActedUpon in a Test.

 ********************